Giukiu/LinStore/README.md

 # GitStore
-my first repository
-This repository will store my projects
+My first repository, this repository will store my projects.